wilson212/bf2stats/docs/full-bf2-stack-example/README.md

 - Easy to change to another gamespy server

 Cons:
 - Dangerous.
-The DNS server may be used as an attack vector against clients to steal cookies and diret clients to malicious websites.
+The DNS server may be used as an attack vector against clients to steal cookies and direct clients to malicious websites.

 ### Option 3: Use DNS records in the local machine